Meet the team

 I am responsible for the strategic leadership of the mathematics faculty and whole school numeracy.

-I lead Newly Qualified Teachers and the development of teachers in their second and third year of teaching; I also lead and support other teacher development programmes and training.
-I lead in the development of Growth Mindset across the academy and within the Shenley Horizons Programme.
-I am involved in working across secondary schools in the local area, and other E-ACT academies, to support their leaders.
+Leads Newly Qualified Teachers; the development of teachers in their second and third year of teaching and oversees Initial Teacher Training provision.
+Leads and supports in other teacher development programmes and training within and outside of the academy including delivering national programmes such as E-ACT Secondary NQT Conferences, OTP, ITP and supports the running of the Lead Practitioner Learning Centre.
+Oversees and leads on marking and literacy across the academy.
+Works across secondary schools in the local area, and other E-ACT academies, to support their leaders.